Town of Evening Calm, Country of Cherry Blossoms: Film

 Town of Evening Calm, Country of Cherry Blossoms has been adapted into a live-action film directed by Kiyoshi Sasabe, which is called Yunagi City, Sakura Country in English.
 The outdoor sets were filmed in Kawaguchi, Saitama, including a recreation of part of the Hiroshima's shantytown c.
 1958.
-The story of "Country of Cherry Blossoms", filmed in every place in Hiroshima.
+The story of "Country of Cherry Blossoms" was filmed in Hiroshima.
 The film premiered at the Cannes Film Festival in May 2007, then released in theaters in Japan on 28 July 2007.
 It was released on DVD in Japan on 28 March 2008.
 A soundtrack was also released.